- Legislation should include pro-prosecution polices in cases of sexual assault.

 - Legislation should require prosecutor protocols that allow for prosecution of offenders in the absence of the survivor.

-- Legislation should require prosecutor training in the use of physical evidence, expert witnesses and other trial strategies to strengthen cases in which a victim is unavailable to testify.
+- Legislation should require prosecutor training in the use of physical evidence, expert witnesses and other trial strategies to strengthen cases in which a victim is unavailable to testify or if issues such as delayed reporting, inconsistent reports, or recantation are present.

 - Legislation should require prosecutors to carefully consider all factors underlying a survivor’s hesitation or decision not to testify, including cultural and religious beliefs, before forcing a survivor to testify.